opsgenie/opsgenie-graylog-plugin/README.md

 ---------------
 * In Graylog, Go to Streams page and click "Manage alerts" on the stream you want to configure alerts.
 * Under Callbacks, select **OpsGenie alarm callback** and click "Add callback".
 * Paste the API key you copied into "OpsGenie API Key" field.
-You can optionally specify Recipients, Teams and Tags here also.
+You can optionally specify Teams and Tags here also.
 * Click Save.

 Building the Plugin